 Mindfulness-based cognitive therapy for depression emphasizes acceptance of one’s experiences, including difficult emotions associated with depression, without judgment or self-criticism.
 By cultivating self-compassion and kindness toward yourself, you learn to respond to depressive symptoms with greater understanding and gentleness.

-Research has shown that mindfulness-based cognitive therapy can be effective in reducing the risk of depressive relapse for individuals with a history of recurrent depression.
+Research has shown that mindfulness-based cognitive therapy for depression can be effective in reducing the risk of depressive relapse for individuals with a history of recurrent depression.

 Mindfulness-Based Cognitive Therapy for Anxiety